Cloud Avenue Wiki

 Restoring a VM

-- New: This option activates the “Select vApp to restore to” submenu, where you must specify a new vApp name.
+- New: This option activates the “Select the vDC for the new vApp” submenu (you must specify a new vApp name.))

 The status of the restoration operation can then be viewed in the Current Activity / View Request section or from the Activity tab.